+F2-data

-F2-data Add or maintain a data element in the header or footer.
+Add or maintain a data element in the header or footer.
 Data elements can include simple field or break value references, or can be calculation expressions.

+F3-move

-F3-move Move a word to another position in the text.
+Move a word to another position in the text.
 If the word is a data position, then the definition is updated to reflect the new position.

+F4-re-display

+Re-displays the edit window.

+F5-copy defaults

-F4-re-display Re-displays the edit window.
-F5-copy defaults Overlays the text with the default header or footer that GENERAL would normally generate.
+Overlays the text with the default header or footer that GENERAL would normally generate.
 If there is already text, GENERAL will verify the replacement before the old text is lost.

+F6-copy from

-F6-copy from This feature added in Version 4.1, prompts for another footer or header level, and copies the custom footer or header to the current level being maintained.
-Any calculations that reference @BREAK n , or any group or report summary functions, such as GSUM(), will be modified to reflect the current level.
-This feature allows you to create a custom footer and then simply copy it to other levels, without the editing steps required in Version 4.0.
+Prompts for another footer or header level, and copies the custom footer or header to the current level being maintained.
+Any calculations that reference @BREAKn, or any group or report summary functions, such as GSUM(), will be modified to reflect the current level.